FJSharkey/hello-world/README.md

 # hello-world
 FJSharkey's Public Repository

-The icon picture is my dog, Mikey.
+Hey everyone, that is my dog, Mikey, in the picture.

+Slainte,

+FJS